-Central Asia Regional Economic Cooperation (CAREC) a.
+a.
+Central Asia Regional Economic Cooperation (CAREC)

 The CAREC Program unites eleven central Asian countries to promote regional development, notably in transportation, energy, and poverty reduction.
-145 It has not engaged in notable work on electronic commerce, beyond publishing (with the ADB) a study in 2021 on e-commerce laws and regulation, 146 and very recently, a review of the technological infrastructure for e-commerce in member states.
-147 Efforts to develop or harmonize those laws or that regulation have not

-Central Asia Regional Economic Cooperation, online: https://www.carecprogram.org/ followed, at least not co-ordinated or led by CAREC, though CAREC does have a digitalization agenda148.
+146 It has not engaged in notable work on electronic commerce, beyond publishing (with the ADB) a study in 2021 on e-commerce laws and regulation, 147 and very recently, a review of the technological infrastructure for e-commerce in member states.
+148 Efforts to develop or harmonize those laws or that regulation have not followed, at least not co-ordinated or led by CAREC, though CAREC does have a digitalization agenda 149.